A whirlwind of sheer opulence, unforgettable wild encounters and cosmopolitan city resplendence.

 Throughout its history, internationally renowned celebrities have frequently visited Vergelegen, one of the most remarkable places in the Western Cape.
 Over the last decade Vergelegen has been honored by visits from the executive committee of the ANC, Queen Elizabeth II, the Duke of Edinburgh, and in March 1998 by Nelson Mandela, Bill Clinton and their First Ladies.
 On completion of the visit to Vergelegen, your safari makes its way to the overnight destination.

-After breakfast, guests are transferred to Cape Town International Airport, where their a memorable 18 Day Three Countries and Cape Town Safari ends.
+After breakfast, guests are transferred to Cape Town International Airport, where their a memorable safari in Africa ends.

 Travel to South Africa for a wide range of stunning safari areas to choose from.